Types of Kidney Stones - Topic Overview

-Less than 1% of kidney stones (less than 1 out of 100) are made of a chemical called
+Less common are kidney stones made of a chemical called

-cystine.1 Cystine stones are more likely to develop in
+cystine.
+Cystine stones are more likely to occur in

-families with a condition that results in too much cystine in the urine
+people whose families have a condition that results in too much cystine in the urine

 this may be difficult and not very effective.
-If the stones cause blockage in
+If a stone causes blockage in

-the urinary tract or are too large, then the stone will need to be removed.
+the urinary tract or is too large, then it will need to be removed.